bigbizze/pinescript-docs/final_combined_manual.md

 When you publish a public script:

-*   Your script will be inluded in our [Community Scripts](Community Scripts) where it becomes visible to the millions of TradingViewers on all internationalized versions of the site.
+*   Your script will be inluded in our  where it becomes visible to the millions of TradingViewers on all internationalized versions of the site.
-*   Your publication must comply with [House Rules](House Rules) and [Script Publishing Rules](Script Publishing Rules).
+*   Your publication must comply with  and .
-*   If your script is an invite-only script, you must comply with our [Vendor Requirements](Vendor Requirements).
+*   If your script is an invite-only script, you must comply with our .
 *   It becomes accessible through the search functions for scripts.
 *   You will not be able to edit your original description or its title, nor change its public/private visibility, nor its access type (open-source, protected, invite-only).
 *   You will not be able to delete your publication.